infor-cloud/xtendm3/docs/documentation/metadata.md

 {: .no_toc }

-Guideline for securing your extensions using a version control system {: .fs-6 .fw-300 }
+Metadata file for your extensions
+{: .fs-6 .fw-300 }
 ![](/assets/images/warning-24px.svg) **️IN PROGRESS, NOT COMPLETE YET**